Farzan-I/Farzan-CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/farzan-imanzadeh-079a95a3/) | [Blog](https://medium.com/@farzanimanzadeh)

 Detail orientated 30 year old professional, current Makers Academy student (April '22 intake) about to complete the full time coding bootcamp.
-Learnt the fundamentals of the computers command line, extensive hours trying to perfect the use of git commands and branching/merging while completing Ruby and JavaScript projects using an extensive list of technological tools.
+Learnt the fundamentals of the computers command line, extensive hours trying to perfect the use of git commands and branching/merging while completing Ruby and JavaScript projects using an extensive list of technological tools, as well as working methodologies.

-After graduating from London Metropolitan University with a first class with honours degree in Business Management, I spent a year working for Enterprise Rent-A-Car through their graduate scheme.
+After graduating from London Metropolitan University with a first class degree in Business Management, I spent a year working for Enterprise Rent-A-Car through their graduate scheme.
 Here I came to terms with the IBM software Ralph that started my fascination for software development.
-I also spent 6 months in Dubai working as a wealth advisor before I came back to the UK and had roles as a senior lettings negotiator and then after a supervisor in Pret A Manger.
+I also spent 6 months in Dubai working as a wealth advisor before I came back to the UK and had roles as a senior lettings negotiator at AXM London, moving onto a supervisor role in Pret A Manger.
 I have spent the last 8 months learning how to code and 4 of which has been with Makers Academy bootcamp.

 **Tech skills** : Ruby, JavaScript, HTML, CSS, Sinatra, Rspec, Capybara, Node.js, IRB, PostreSQL, Handlebars, Jest